icostan/the-hard-way/bitcoin/bitcoin-transaction.md

-# The hard way - Bitcoin: Spending coins
+# The hard way - Bitcoin: Transaction

+This article is Part 2 of 'The hard way - Bitcoin' series and I will start with 'the easy way' section first because even this gets a bit complex, then will continue with the hard stuff.

-## The easy way
+## A. The easy way

 ### Create private key, public key and address

+We are going to generate private key, public key and Bitcoin testnet address to be used everywhere.

 ```shell
 shell> bx seed # generate seed